rtrevizo18/tecspacs/cli-tool/README.md

 ## 🚀 Overview

-TECspacs is a developer productivity tool that allows you to:
+tecspacs is a developer productivity tool that allows you to:

 - 📚 Store code snippets (**TECs**) locally with syntax highlighting and organization
 - 📦 Create reusable code packages (**PACs**) with dependencies and documentation